DFE-Digital/ddt-job-descriptions/app/views/jd/devops-engineer.md

 We are looking for a DevOps Engineer to join our community of digital specialists, to help deliver more great services.

-You will work in a team of skilled DevOps Engineers, providing DevOps capability to the Department For Education’s [insert division].
+You will work in a team of skilled DevOps Engineers, providing DevOps capability to the Department For Education's [insert division].
 You will be working with multi-disciplinary teams who deliver user-centred digital services for all of our users.
 Working in close collaboration with other engineers and software developers, you will ensure services are deployed continuously, monitored appropriately and are resilient and scaleable.

 As a DevOps Engineer, you will be using the latest technologies and trends, whilst delivering working software early and often.